These whole wheat pumpkin dinner rolls are soft and fluffy and so easy to make. Plus they are amazing piled with turkey or ham for lunch!

 Or anytime really – if you’re like me, and happily use pumpkin all year round!

-- make sure not to over flour the dough – start with the lower amount of flour listed and only add more if necessary for the dough to clear the sides of the bowl
+- Make sure not to over flour the dough.
+Start with the lower amount of flour listed and only add more if necessary for the dough to clear the sides of the bowl.
+I have a great step by step tutorial for making bread if you’d like to see what perfectly floured dough should look like – How To Make Bread.

 I’ve also shared this Pumpkin Dinner Rolls recipe over on Food Fanatic.